 Lifespan Dispersion in Times of Life Expectancy Fluctuation: The Case of Central and Eastern Europe

-José Manuel Aburto∗1,2 and Alyson van Raalte†2
+José Manuel Aburto1,2 and Alyson van Raalte2

+RUNNING HEAD: Lifespan Dispersion in Times of Life Expectancy Fluctuation

+José Manuel Aburto (corresponding author)

+jmaburto@sdu.dk

+Alyson van Raalte

+vanRaalte@demogr.mpg.de

-1Interdisciplinary Center for Research and Education on Population Change, Department of Public Health, University of Southern Denmark
+1Interdisciplinary Center on Population Dynamics, University of Southern Denmark, Odense, Denmark

-2Max Planck Institute for Demographic Research
+2Max Planck Institute for Demographic Research, Rostock, Germany

-∗Corresponding author: jmaburto@health.sdu.dk

-†vanRaalte@demogr.mpg.de

 Abstract Central and Eastern Europe (CEE) have experienced considerable instability in mortality since the 1960s.
 Long periods of stagnating life expectancy were followed by rapid increases in life expectancy and, in some cases, even more rapid declines, before more recent periods of improvement.
-These trends have been well documented but to date, no study has comprehensively explored trends in lifespan variation.
-We improve such analyses by incorporating life disparity as a health indicator alongside life expectancy, examining trends since the 1960s for 12 countries from the region.
-Generally life disparity was high and strongly fluctuating over the period.
-For nearly 30 of these years, life expectancy and life disparity moved independently from one another, largely because mortality trends ran in opposite directions over different ages.
-Furthermore, we quantified the impact of large classes of diseases on life disparity trends since 1994 using a newly harmonized cause of death time series for 8 countries in the region.
-Mortality patterns in CEE countries were heterogeneous and run counter to the common patterns observed in most developed countries.
-They contribute to the life expectancy-disparity discussion by showing that expansion/compression levels do not necessarily mean lower/higher life expectancy or mortality deterioration/improvements.
+These trends have been well documented, but to date, no study has comprehensively explored trends in lifespan variation.
+We improved such analyses by incorporating life disparity as a health indicator alongside life expectancy, examining trends since the 1960s for 12 countries from the region.
+Generally, life disparity was high and fluctuated strongly over the period.
+For nearly 30 of these years, life expectancy and life disparity varied independently of each other, largely because mortality trends ran in opposite directions over different ages.
+Furthermore, we quantified the impact of large classes of diseases on life disparity trends since 1994 using a newly harmonized cause-of-death time series for eight countries in the region.
+Mortality patterns in CEE countries were heterogeneous and ran counter to the common patterns observed in most developed countries.
+They contribute to the discussion about life expectancy disparity by showing that expansion/compression levels do not necessarily mean lower/higher life expectancy or mortality deterioration/improvements.

+Keywords causes of death, alcohol consumption, mortality, health inequalities, decomposition techniques[AU: Please supply up to five keywords.]

 Introduction